Soil: Mesic (Medium) to Xeric (Dry). Drought tolerant.

 Pollinators: It is attractive to bees, hummingbirds, butterflies and birds.
 Favored by the federally endangered Rusty Patched Bumble Bee (Bombus affinis).
 This is a very important nectar source for adult monarch butterflies.
 Attracts goldfinches.
 Toxic to mosquitos and houseflies.

 Flowers: Flowers are composite.
 Central disk flowers create a sharp, bristly cone in the middle surrounded by light purple ray flowers.
 These flowers ripen and dry into a very spiky seed head.
 Seeds are ready to collect when the stem beneath the flower dries and turns brown.

 Leaves: Leaves are basal, long and narrow and quite rough to the touch!

 Name: Echinacea is from the Greek word for hedgehog.
-It refers to the spiny chaff in the center of the flower.
+It refers to the spiny center of the flower.

 Other Names: Kansas Snakeroot, Echinacea, Snakeroot, Purple Coneflower, Scurvy Root, Comb Flower, Black Sampson, and Hedge Hog.